danboid/PPPwnUI/README.md

 This Program was originally made with ❤️ by [Memz](https://github.com/B-Dem) for [Sighya](https://sighya.fr).

-If you find this program helpful, leave a star on the repo!

-And if you got any feedback, open an issues !
+If you find this program helpful please star the repo and open an issue if you find any bugs.